TWI - Training Within Industry

 What was the fate of the TWI program after World War II?

-After World War II the TWI program was submitted, inter alia, to Japan, where companies such as Toyota and Sanyo used it to build the foundations to develop their efficient production methods.
+After World War II, the Training Within Industry program was submitted, inter alia, to Japan, where companies such as Toyota and Sanyo used it to build the foundations to develop their efficient production methods.

 It was absorbed by Toyota and became an integral part of the Toyota Production System (TPS).
 It was also the basis of the creation of a management culture at Toyota, which was based on continuous improvement and a process of constant learning.
 Training Within Industry is the starting point in the implementation of Lean Management philosophy.